 1. Pensar’s IT Security Policy Template

 Safeguard your security with our free IT security policy template.
-Writing your security practices down will help employees follow procedure and learn best Download the template, fill it out and you'll have an IT security policy written within hours instead of days.
+Writing your security practices down will help employees follow procedure and learn best practice.
+Download the template, fill it out and you'll have an IT security policy written within hours instead of days.

 2. GDPR Compliant Data Protection Policy Template